I was reading your website on removing deer hooves: http://www.primitiveways.com/Removing_Deer_Hooves.html

 I think I have cedar.
 I'll give it a try and let you know how it works.
 Thanks. :)

 Some words of advice:

 1. The thickness of your hearthboard should be at least 1/2" thick.
 Too thin and you'll bore through the heardboard very fast before you get an ember.
 You also don't want your hearthboard to be too thick.
 When you get the wood warmed up by going slow in the beginning, pick up your sawing pace and apply a good amount of downward pressure.

 2. Create a wide V-shaped notch.
 Don't make it too narrow.
-Your dust should be dropping into the notch area and not swirling around the hole on the hearthboard.
-Be sure to have the cut of your notch go into the spindle hole at least halfway into the hole.
+Your dust should be dropping into the notch area and not swirling around the top of the hole on the hearthboard.
+Be sure to have the cut of your notch go at least halfway into the spindle hole.